R3alCl0ud/discord-lite/README.md

 # discord-lite
-A chat moderation bot for Discord
+A chat moderation client for Discord